96jonesa/whominator/README.md

 Windows users: you may need to use --user and/or pip3 and python3.
 You will know this is the case if it doesn't work without them.

-If Python import or command-line tool still don't work, then the following should work:

-    python3 -m pip install whominator

 The spaCy en_core_web_sm model is 432 MB so it may take a while to download.

 The models will be cached the first time you use either the command-line script or the imported function in Python - this takes some time.

 If you are using Windows and experience an error in the (automated) installation of PyTorch (which is a dependency for flair), try the tip from https://docs.python.org/3.7/using/windows.html section 3.1.2.
+If that does not work, then you have run into a compatibility issue with the newest versions of Pytorch, Python, and Windows.
+If that is the case, then you must install an older version of Pytorch:

+    pip install torch==1.2.0+cpu torchvision==0.4.0+cpu -f https://download.pytorch.org/whl/torch_stable.html

 # Command-Line Script